 To sharpen your cold email skills, we cover the ins and outs of cold emails in this guide:

-2/ Partnership outreach email template
+2. Partnership outreach email sample

 Partnership outreach emails are a little different from guest blogging outreach emails as often these conversations are more formal, but they still follow a similar format.

-3/ Sales outreach email template
+3. Sales outreach email sample

 If you're selling a product or service, your sales outreach email will be slightly different from the other types of emails on this list.
 Especially in B2B, sales outreach emails are the lifeblood of the sales reps.
 But remember, it's not only a numbers game, but you should remember to personalize your emails to your leads.

 To ace your next sales pitch, make sure to read our guide on sales pitch emails:

 4. Client outreach email sample

 If you are a freelancer or consultant, your client outreach email is what you'll use to drum up new business.
 It's very similar to sales outreach emails.